Background pattern

 Consult your doctor or pharmacist before starting to use Adventan emulsion.

-To reduce the risk of adverse effects::
+To reduce the risk of side effects:

 • Use it at the lowest possible dose.

-• Use it only for the absolutely necessary time to relieve the skin condition.
+• Use it only for the time absolutely necessary to relieve the skin condition.

 Contact your doctor if you experience blurred vision or other visual disturbances.